johnttaylor/colony.core/src/Rte/README.txt

 and/or structures that are stored in the model and that Application uses viewers or controllers to  read, write the data items.
 Some terminology:

-- A 'Point' is a physical collection of data such that read/write operations (via the Model) to the contained data are atomic operations.
-A Point consist of one or more 'Tuples'.
+- A 'Point' is a physical collection of data.
+The Point mechanisms provide the ability to create fairly sophiscated data structures.
+A Point consist of one or more 'Tuples' (think a data structure contain structures and/or an array of structures).
 A Tuple (think data structure) contains one or more 'Elements'.
   A Element is the primitive data unit, e.g. a boolean, a integer, a string, etc.

 - A 'Model Point' provides access to a Point that is owned by the model.
 The life time scope of a Model Point is the life time scope of the Point (in the